rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 kubectl cordon -l "node-role.kubernetes.io/controlplane=true"
 ```

 3. To install the AWS cloud controller manager with leader migration enabled, follow steps 1-3 for [deploying a cloud controller manager chart](#using-the-out-of-tree-aws-cloud-provider-for-rke2).

-Update container args to enable leader migration:
+In step 3 of the fresh install steps, add the following container arg to the `additionalManifest` to enable leader migration:

 ```bash
 - '--enable-leader-migration=true'